Snapshots and Forks

 Example List Snapshots Response

 The response will contain the list of snapshots for the bucket including the name and creation date of the snapshot.
 The response format is S3-compatible.
-Name tag here showing snapshot version with the description if added during snapshot creation time.
+Name tag here showing snapshot version with the name if added during snapshot creation time.

 <ListAllMyBucketsResult>